AdhikariLAB/ADT-Program/README.md

 1. __ana__ : Calculate different [analytic expressions](#analytic) by using the subcommand `ana`.
 2. __num__ : Subcommand `num` can be used to calculate different [numerical quantities](#numerical).
-3. __mol__ : Use subcommand 'mol' to calculate _ab-initio_ PESs and NACTs for a molecular species using [MOLPRO](#molpro) and subsequently, calculate the numerical quantities.
+3. __opt__ : The `opt` subcommand is used to calculate [optimized geometry](#optimization), frequencies and wilson matrix of a Spectroscopic system, required for the _ab-initio_.
-4. __opt__ : The `opt` subcommand is used to calculate [optimized geometry](#optimization), frequencies and wilson matrix of a Spectroscopic system, required for the _ab-initio_.
+4. __mol__ : Use subcommand 'mol' to calculate _ab-initio_ PESs and NACTs for a molecular species using [MOLPRO](#molpro) and subsequently, calculate the numerical quantities

 Description for each of the above segments can be found in detail in the user manual.
 At any step of using this package, user can see the help menu by using the help flag `-h` or `--help`.
 During the runtime of any of the above sections, all the relevant information and progress is saved in a logfile named 'ADT.log'.

 ### Analytic: